article / Hotspot conflict

 .
 The operation extends to the Atlantic: Tracking and Maneuvering

 The operation subsequently expanded to the Atlantic.
-Comprehensive information from [date] indicates that an oil tanker named "Bella" has been continuously tracked by the United States since [month, year].
-The vessel employed typical evasion tactics, including turning off its AIS, renaming itself "Sailor," and painting a Russian flag pattern on its hull.
+Comprehensive information from January 8, 2026, indicates that an oil tanker named Bella 1 has been continuously tracked by the United States since December 2025.
+The vessel employed typical evasion tactics, including turning off its AIS, renaming itself Sailor, and painting a Russian flag pattern on its hull.
 This phenomenon is not an isolated case.
-On [date], The Guardian cited an analysis from Lloyd's List, noting that the proportion of ships re-registering (reflagging) to Russia for transporting sanctioned oil is on the rise.
+On January 8, 2026, The Guardian cited an analysis from Lloyd's List, stating that the proportion of ships re-registering (reflagging) to Russia to transport sanctioned oil is on the rise.
 During the tracking process, a complex situation involving third parties emerged.
-Some online blogs claimed that Russian submarines and warships appeared in the waters near the "Bella" during certain segments of its voyage, attempting to provide escort or intervene.
+Some online blogs claimed that Russian submarines and warships appeared in the waters near Bella 1 during certain segments of its voyage, attempting to provide escort or intervene.

 .
 North Atlantic Seizure Climax: Forcible Action Disregarding Russian Military Presence